Join our webinar

 5. Qover handles all claims.

 It depends on the partner’s needs.
-We can handle claims in-house or outsource to a third party.
+We can handle claims in-house or coordinate with third party providers.

 'We handle a host of claims in-house.
 Depending on what the partner’s looking for, we can maintain those in-house, we can outsource to TPAs or we might recommend going out of house if you have something very complex and niche.
 But if you have simple, high-volume claims with a multilingual requirement, then those are the claims we handle really effectively within Qover.' - Ed Ackerman, Chief Customer Officer